There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 To make things easier, I have a free week-long meal plan for fatty liver disease here (no sign-up required).

-It might seem that you have very limited options out there because the number of ingredients you can use is relatively small and you should only boil, bake (with no added fat), or grill, but using your imagination and the ton of healthy recipes blogs over the internet will soon prove you wrong.
+It might seem that you have very limited options out there because the number of ingredients you can use is relatively small and you should only boil, bake (with minimal added healthy fats – if any at all), or grill, but using your imagination and the ton of healthy recipe blogs over the internet will soon prove you wrong.

-I already did my part here and shared a ton of ideas about what to eat and you can check them out below:
+I already did my part here and shared plenty of ideas about what to eat:

 Alternatively, you can check out my #1 recommended program for reversing Fatty Liver, which has recipes, advice, and everything you need to get healthy again.